PostgreSqlStan/postgresqlstan.github.io/_posts/2022-02-10-limited-superpowers.md

 (Because I created the su_test database, I’m allowed to drop it without using superuser privileges.
 This is something I "knew" and had forgotten before I wrote this tutorial.
 Using a non-superuser account helpfully reminded me.)

-Trying to create the database again verifies my superpowers have been relinquished:
+Again, try to create a database to verify your superpower have been relinquished:

 ```
 postgres=> CREATE DATABASE su_test;